CatalaLang/catala/README.md

     make install-dependencies

-This should ensure everything is set up for developping on Catala !
+This should ensure everything is set up for developping on the Catala compiler !

+Other features for generation of files and literate programming also require the following executables to be present

+    man2html virtualenv python3

+please install them if they're not here.
+On a Debian distribution, this can be done with

+    sudo apt install python3-virtualenv man2html

 ### Installation